16 November 2021

 The tourist board began posting images of nude paintings on the subscription media platform to protest the overzealous censorship that left Viennese museums and galleries unable to share some of their greatest works on mainstream social media, like Facebook and TikTok.

 It was the perfect marriage of message and medium, and OnlyFans had just been all over the news for threatening to ban explicit content from its platform, which all but guaranteed the stunt would pay for itself in earned media coverage.
-Not that there was any reason it had to cost the Tourist Board a bean.
-Who knows, it may have even earned a nice little bit of tip money from posting some of the city’s more Rubanesque masterpieces.
+Not that there was any reason it had to cost the tourist board a bean.
+Who knows, it may have even earned a nice little bit of tip money from posting some of the city’s more Rubenesque masterpieces.

 Kiyan Prince Foundation / Long Live the Prince, Engine Creative, London /